Zilliqa/Scilla-Cookbook/docs/tutorials/scilla-tutorials/nft-collection/other-contracts.md

 ## Migration contracts

 A migration contract is typically used to upgrade an existing NFT collection.
 Developers may think of many different ways to perform this action.
-The easiest method to preserve ```token_id``` association with a user address is to directly Mint the tokens to an contract which then burns a token_id (1337) from the old contract, if this operation is successful, then the contract then moves token_id (1337) to the user calling the migrator.
+The easiest method to preserve ```token_id``` association with a user address is to directly Mint all of the tokens to an migration contract.
+When interacted with, burns a token_id from the old ZRC-1 or ZRC-6 contract, if this operation is successful, then the contract then moves the same token_id from the new nft contract to the user calling the migrator.

 [Duck Migrator](https://viewblock.io/zilliqa/address/zil1m2hhu9reau5t57qckj9w2ejttxmn3hyhy77hr4)